 - Butternut squash – Cut it into little sticks (not cubes) before you roast it to make it easy to hold.

 - Steamed cauliflower or broccoli florets – Just make sure they’re pretty mushy.
+And don’t give too much at once because it may cause gas and upset tummies (a lesson I learned with my oldest).

 You’ll notice I didn’t mention sweet potatoes.
 That’s because sweet potatoes also tend to be high in heavy metals like lead.
 Butternut squash is a better alternative.